UPPMAX/R-python-julia-matlab-HPC/reflections/20240312_richel/README.md

 - The last part on Parallel and multi-threaded functions was a bit fast due to time which happens of course but it would be good to learn more on that. materials
 - The after lunch section was really difficult for me to follow, I feel like the lecturers didn't stop long enough on each topic to explain it properly and I only got a partial understanding
 - Maybe a better distribution of time between exercises would benefit.
-Spend less time on the begninnig and give more time to run exmaples on the interactive and parallel parts.
-Becuase I think this is the part were we need more help.
+Spend less time on the beginning and give more time to run examples on the interactive and parallel parts.
+Because I think this is the part were we need more help.
 - the 14:00 to 15:00 session was a bit hard to keep up with.
 - Time per exercise can be optimised.
 More time for python jupyter and GPU exercises will be good for us.
 - Time organization: morning pace was slow compared to the afternoon one.
 Maybe more time of coding together with the lecturer, especially for the second part of the program (more complex concepts of batch work and interactive work)